 RWCs are equipped with a detachable foam rescue sled for ease of recovering and transporting casualties.

-Our Rescue Watercraft Operator course provides lifeguards with the skills and knowledge required to handle an RWC in an operational environment safely and effectively.
+Our Rescue Watercraft Operator course provides lifeguards with the skills and knowledge required to handle an RWC safely and effectively.

 Lifeguards can also become local trainers or assessors, making training on the coast much more flexible.

 Senior lifeguards supervise the running of a beach lifeguard unit, ensuring that the RNLI lifeguard service is effective and efficient.

 They are responsible for leading teams of lifeguards in day-to-day tasks and providing a coordinated rescue response in emergency situations.